4 Reasons Why You Should Avoid Swai Fish

-Swai Fish Nutrition, Sourcing, & Safety Considerations
+Swai Fish Nutrition, Sourcing & Safety Considerations

 Fish is a dietary staple known to offer protein and healthy fat.
 It is also a mainstay in a Mediterranean diet, which continues to offer numerous health benefits such as weight loss and heart health.

 According to a USDA Branded Food Products Database report, a 4-ounce swai fillet supplies 90 calories and 14 grams of protein.
-It supplies 1.5 grams of fat, in which about 0.5 grams come from saturated fat.
+It supplies 1.5 grams of fat, of which about 0.5 grams come from saturated fat.

 In fact, Vietnam has a recorded production of 683,000 tonnes in 2007 based on the current status of the fish in the Mekong Delta.
 This is valued at about $645 million in the United States and one of the largest single-species based farming system, restricted to a small geographical area, in the world.